 The Johns Hopkins Otolaryngology-Head and Neck Surgery Medical Second Opinion Program is a self-pay service.
 At this time, most health plans do not cover a medical second opinion, although there is increasing interest in doing so.
 You may contact your insurance carrier to inquire of your benefit coverage for a medical second opinion; however, Johns Hopkins Otolaryngology-Head and Neck Surgery will not file a claim with your insurance carrier.

 Please note that even if coverage is available under your health plan, most insurance companies will require procedure codes to process reimbursements.
 We cannot provide procedure codes for any services provided through our medical second opinion program.
 We encourage you to investigate your insurance company’s requirements and are happy to assist you with any questions you have about our services.

 Follow the step-by-step instructions on how to request a Johns Hopkins Otolaryngology-Head and Neck Surgery Medical Second Opinion.

 Once your credit card has been charged and work has begun on reviewing your medical history to render an opinion, we cannot cancel your request to discontinue your second opinion.
 Please let us know if there are extenuating circumstances.

 We cannot offer medical second opinions to patients who are residents of or have current mailing addresses in Iowa, Louisiana, Maine, Michigan, and North Dakota.
-Medical Second Opinions are available for residents of New York on a per request basis.
 Johns Hopkins Otolaryngology-Head and Neck Surgery abides by state laws governing the practice of medicine in these states.